 Many medical expenses can be covered by a personal injury lien.
 These expenses include:

 - Physician services

 - Hospital services

-The professionals at the Midland Group understand the ins and outs of a hospital lien from both perspectives: that of the hospital and the patient.
+The professionals at the Midland Group understand the intricacies of a hospital lien from both the hospital and patient’s perspective.
 Contact us today to get the help you need during these difficult circumstances, or claim your FREE Accident Reimbursement Assessment & Custom Report tailored to YOUR facility!